KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

   * 1.00s: Electrocharged ticks
     * Weak Hydro aura = complete reduction and removed from enemy
     * Weak Electro aura = ~6s left \(reaction consumes 5s and time decay consumes another 1s for total consumption of 6s\)
-* Please note that in the above scenario, if more hydro aura is added before 5.00s, there may be enough for Hydro aura to persist on the enemy after the reaction.
+* Please note that in the above scenario, if more Hydro aura is added before 5.00s, there may be enough for Hydro aura to persist on the enemy after the reaction.

 ### What if you refill a strong aura with a weak aura or vice versa?
 Does the amount of duration reduction from the next EC tick change?

 * The reduction is based on the strength of the aura last applied to the enemy.
-* For example, if you refill a strong hydro aura with a weak hydro aura, the next EC tick will consume 5s.
+* For example, if you refill a strong Hydro aura with a weak Hydro aura, the next EC tick will consume 5s.
-* For example, if you refill a weak electro aura with a strong electro aura, the next EC tick will consume 3s
+* For example, if you refill a weak Electro aura with a strong Electro aura, the next EC tick will consume 3s
 * [Video](https://youtu.be/tGVjO0gwzU0) evidence

-### What if there is insufficient electro or hydro aura left to make it to the next tick?
+### What if there is insufficient Electro or Hydro aura left to make it to the next tick?

 * For example,
   * 0.0s: Electrocharged is triggered.
     * Hydro aura = 0.8s left
     * Electro aura = 7s left
-* Following this scenario, after 0.8s, we would run out of hydro aura so what happens?
+* Following this scenario, after 0.8s, we would run out of Hydro aura so what happens?
 There will be **an exception to the 1 tick/second rule** and the next tick will occur WHEN the Hydro aura runs out
   * 0.8s: Electrocharged ticks
     * Hydro aura = complete reduction and removed from enemy
     * Electro aura = ~1.2s left \(reaction consumes 5s and time decay consumes 0.8s for a total of 5.8s reduction\)